aahmadshaik/Image-ONMOUSEOVER/README.md

 ## Features

 - **Hover Effect**: When the user hovers over the image, it triggers a CSS transition or animation to create an interactive effect.
-- **Customizable**: The hover effect can be customized by modifying the CSS styles to achieve different visual effects, such as scaling, rotating, or changing colors.
 - **Responsive Design**: The web page is designed to be responsive, ensuring that the hover effect works well on different screen sizes and devices.

 ## Technologies Used